 The First Delaware at Gettysburg

 Lieutenant Colonel Edward P. Harris commanded the regiment at the start of the battle.
-He was put under arrest on July 2nd for withdrawing the regiment from the Bliss farm buildings without authorization.
+He was put under arrest on July 2nd for withdrawing from the Bliss farm buildings without authorization.
 Captain Thomas Bullock Hizard took over until he was wounded on July 2nd.
 Lieutenant William Smith then took command until he was killed on July 3.
 (When Lieutenant Smith was picked up he had a Confederate flag in one hand, believed to be the flag of the 5th Alabama Battalion.)
 Lieutenant John Dent then took over for the rest of the battle.
-Lt.
-Colonel Harris was restored to command on July 4.
+Lieutenant Colonel Harris was restored to command on July 4.

 The regiment brought 288 men to Gettysburg, of whom 10 were killed, 54 wounded and 13 missing.